adfinis/success-packages/hashicorp-vault-operations.md

 ## Architecture resolution

-If PR is used, a dynamic DNS record can be served, based on:
+A dynamic DNS record can be served, based on:

 - Originating IP address(es).
 - Health checks.

+Dynamic DNS is typically slower than a loadbalancer to fail over.

 ---